 Why You Don’t Understand Relativity

 Of course, we can express the effect in terms of the product of the acceleration and the distance… so the further apart the clocks are located when the acceleration takes place, the greater is the difference in elapsed times.
 Just as with the gravitational discussion, the time dilation is due to the difference in potential between the clocks, and we can treat the accelerations analogously to a homogeneous gravitational field, in which the difference in potential is proportional to the product of the (uniform) “acceleration of gravity” multiplied by the “elevation”.
-Indeed this is how Einstein described it in his 1918 paper reconciling the twins paradox with the general theory.
+Indeed, this is how Einstein described it in his 1918 paper reconciling the twins paradox with the general theory.
 Contrary to Einstein, Born, Pauli, etc., Dr. Roma blithely dismisses the idea that the resolution of the twins paradox in the context of general relativity has anything to do with general relativity.
 It’s perfectly true that we can described a twins scenario in flat spacetime, but general relativity can be applied in flat spacetime as well, and we must be able to reconcile the descriptions of the twins in terms of accelerating coordinate systems and the equivalence principle.
 It’s worth remembering that Einstein did not regard flat spacetime as the absence of a gravitational field, but as a particularly simple gravitational field, i.e., a particular solution of the field equations.
 In a sense, he identified the gravitational field with the inertial field.

 The brings us to Dr. Roma’s misleading comments related to Newton’s bucket and Mach’s principle.
-She dismisses the idea that inertial effects are due to the relations with all the entities in the entire universe, by simply saying (along with Herbert Dingle) that inertial effects are due to inertia, represented by the absoluteness of acceleration.
-But it goes without saying (or so one would have thought) the whole point of Newton’s bucket and Einstein’s spinning globes, etc., is to understand the origin of inertia and the absoluteness of acceleration, not simply taking them for granted.
+She dismisses the idea that inertial effects are due to the relations with all the entities in the entire universe, by simply saying (along with Herbert Dingle) that inertial effects are due to, well, inertia!
+In other words, it is due to the absoluteness of acceleration.
+Sigh.
+It goes without saying (or so one would have thought) that the whole point of Newton’s bucket and Einstein’s spinning globes, etc., is to understand the origin of inertia and the absoluteness of acceleration, not simply taking them for granted.
 Why is the universe not purely kinematic and relational?
 If there were nothing in the universe but a single spinning globe, would it even make sense to say it is spinning?
 Relative to what would it be spinning?
 Newton decided it must be “absolute space”, whereas Mach argued that we don’t really know if a single object in an otherwise empty universe would exhibit ordinary inertia.
 Einstein was very sympathetic to, and even guided by, what he called Mach’s Principle for many years, although in later life he realized that Mach’s principle could not be easily reconciled with general relativity, because the latter makes spacetime itself a dynamical entity, so it’s no longer possible to assert that matter is the only ontologically “real” constituent.
 Hence Einstein was driven toward the view that the inertial field is determined by boundary conditions on the field equations.
 As he noted, we can do this on an ad hoc basis for any limited region, but trying to establish suitable boundary conditions for the entire universe in a relativistic way is not trivial.
 (This is similar to the conundrums that arise when trying to define a wave function of the entire universe in quantum cosmology.)

 On a historical point, the video states that the most important part of “Einstein’s theory” is that it combines space and time into one common entity, space-time, and that this idea came not from Einstein but from Minkowski, although “Einstein was the one to understand what it means”.
 This contortionist statement is quite garbled, both historically and conceptually (not to mention rhetorically).
-Einstein’s view was that physics, going back to Galileo and Newton, had always involved four dimensions, three of space and one of time, and it was always possible to draw pictures with a time axis depicted as if it was another space dimension, so the depiction of spatio-temporal relations in this combined way was not a novelty introduced by special or general relativity.
-Amusingly, a scholar recently claimed that when Einstein said his theory of relativity did not geometrize physics he was saying that physics is not geometrical, whereas Einstein was actually just saying that although spatio-temporal relations are geometrical and four-dimensional, his theory of relativity isn’t what geometrized them… they were always geometrical and four-dimensional.
+Einstein’s (whose paper of course preceded Minkowski’s) view was that physics, going back to Galileo and Newton, had always involved four dimensions, three of space and one of time, and it was always possible to draw pictures with a time axis depicted as if it was another space dimension, so the depiction of spatio-temporal relations in this combined way was not a novelty introduced by special or general relativity.
+Amusingly, one scholar recently claimed that when Einstein said his theory of relativity did not geometrize physics he was saying that physics is not geometrical, whereas Einstein was actually just saying that although spatio-temporal relations are geometrical and four-dimensional, his theory of relativity isn’t what geometrized them… they were always geometrical and four-dimensional.
 Indeed Galileo pointed out that the vertical trajectory of a thrown object could be depicted as a parabolic path in the x,t “plane”.
 Moreover, the Galilean transformation between relatively moving systems of inertial coordinates includes the relation x′ = x − vt, so the transformed space coordinate is a linear combination of both the space and the time coordinates.
-Thus an interval that has only a time component and no space component in terms of one system of coordinates can have both time and space components in terms of another.
+Thus, an interval that has only a time component and no space component in terms of one system of coordinates can have both time and space components in terms of another.
 Space and time have always been “unified” in this sense.
 This does not imply that space and time no longer have independent significance, nor that time is “the same as” or “has been combined with” space.
 Time and space are obviously quite different concepts, and this remains true in the modern theory of relativity.

 What people mean when they say modern relativity “combines space and time” more than Galilean relativity did is just that the time part of the Galilean transformation is just t′ = t, whereas in special relativity the full transformation is x′ = (x − vt)γ and t′ = (t – vx)γ where γ = 1/√(1 − v2), which is to say, t′ is (like x′ was always known to be) a linear combination of x and t.
 But it’s mathematically trivial that the relationship between standard inertial coordinate systems (assuming such things exist) must be of the form x′ = (x − vt)γ and t′ = (t – kvx)γ where γ = 1/√(1 − kv2) for some constant k, and with k = −1 this would imply that time is just like space (Euclidean transformation, ordinary rotation), whereas with k = 0 we have the Galilean transformation, and with k = 1 (or 1/c2 in conventional units) we have the Lorentz transformation (hyperbolic rotation).
 In accord with these relations, the quantity of energy E has inertia kE, and certain quantities involving both space and time intervals are invariant under these transformations.
 It is on this basis that people say “space and time are combined” in special relativity.
 The most explicit early exposition of this, including the crucial fact that the subject coordinate systems related by Lorentz transformations are none other than the standard inertial coordinate systems, was Einstein’s 1905 June paper.

 But in physical terms, the “most important part of Einstein’s theory” is not meaningfully expressed by saying space and time have been combined into a single entity, it is rather the fact that all energy E has inertia corresponding to E/c2, which essentially follows from the conservation of energy.
-This is the key realization that was absent from Galilean relativity, and this is what requires that the temporal foliations of relatively moving standard systems of inertial coordinates are mutually skewed.
+This is the key realization that was absent from Galilean relativity and Newtonian physics, and this is what requires that the temporal foliations of relatively moving standard systems of inertial coordinates are mutually skewed.
 All the special relativistic effects are a direct consequence of this fundamental fact, i.e., the inertia of energy, as Einstein emphasized in his September 1905 paper.
 It was just a historical accident that Einstein arrived at these realizations in reverse order.
 (Note well that the prior writings of Poincare and others on the relation between electromagnetic energy and momentum implied by Maxwell’s equations pertained specifically to electromagnetism, and did not entail the general equivalence of mass and energy.)

 Needless to say, Lorentz had referred to what we call the Lorentz transformations previously, and Poincare had commented and elaborated on Lorentz’s papers by 1905, but they were both still under the influence of the electromagnetic world view, according to which everything was to be reduced to electromagnetism, an idea that was in vogue around the turn of the century, and missed the crucial fact that the systems of coordinates related by Lorentz transformations are none other than the standard inertial coordinate systems, i.e., the systems of coordinates in terms of which, as Einstein said in the very first sentence of Section 1 of his paper, “the equations of Newtonian mechanics hold good” (to the first approximation, i.e., in the low speed limit).
 This is the crucial insight leading to the full realization that the Lorentz transformation transcends its connection with Maxwell’s equations, and pertains to the basic inertial measures of space and time.
 Admittedly Lorentz (and Poincare) by 1905 could have realized this, because Lorentz had explicitly noted that to assure null results for all attempts to detect the ether we need to assume that whatever forces were responsible for maintaining the structure of the elementary particles, and even inertia itself of electrically neutral bodies, must transform like electromagnetic forces… but neither he nor Poincare recognized the full significance of this fact.

-Obviously the great mathematician Poincare was astute enough to note the formal properties of the Lorentz transformation, such as that they form a group and they represent hyperbolic rotations, and so on.
+Obviously, the great mathematician Poincare was astute enough to note the formal properties of the Lorentz transformation, such as that they form a group and they represent hyperbolic rotations, and so on.
 He described this in his Palermo paper published in 1906 (though remarkably it was written around June of 1905).
 It is unclear if Minkowski was familiar with Poincare’s paper, since it appeared in a somewhat obscure journal.
 In any case, many of the formal observations made by Minkowski had been anticipated by Poincare, but even Minkowski as late as 1907, after having read Einstein’s paper, was still wedded to the electromagnetic world view, as can be seen by his comment at the conclusion of his paper:

 The validity without exception of the world-postulate, I like to think, is the true nucleus of an electromagnetic image of the world, which, discovered by Lorentz and further revealed by Einstein, now lies open in the full light of day.